Hazell Dean: Recent career

-In 2007, Dean returned to record with Ian Levine, completing the track "Trade Him for a Newer Model" for the album Disco 2008.
+In 2007, Dean recorded "Trade Him for a Newer Model" (written by Clive Scott, Dean, and Ian Levine, and produced by Scott and Levine) for the album Disco 2008.
 The music video for Trade Him for a Newer Model was released on YouTube by Levine in 2007.

 In 2009, several songs that had not been released on any Dean album their original form were released on iTunes, including some previously unreleased remixes.
 Cherry Red Records re-issued Dean's first mainstream pop album, Heart First, in early 2010.

 2010 saw Hazell Dean sign to the dance label, Energise Records.
 Dean recorded an updated version of her 1985 single, "They Say It's Gonna Rain".
 "Shattered Glass", "In The Name Of Love", "This Is My Life", "We Belong/Can You Feel It" and "I Close My Eyes & Count To Ten" were released as singles from her 2013 album, "In The Name Of...".

 Cherry Red Records released a Deluxe Edition of Always on 23 April 2012.
 On 10 September 2012, a 21 track greatest hits collection, Evergreen: The Very Best of Hazell Dean, was released through Music Club Deluxe Records.
 The CD pressing features a bonus disc of 11 remixes and rare extended mixes of Dean's 1980s hits.
 On 21 December 2012, Dean performed at the Stock/Aitken/Waterman "Hit Factory Live" reunion concert at London's O2 Arena, along with many other former Stock/Aitken/Waterman acts.

 In 2013, Dean released the album In the Name of..., through Energise records.
 2015 saw her release the singles "24 Hours" and "Nightlife", again with Energise, both taken from the album Nightlife released the same year.
 2016 saw the release of two EPs through Energise records – "Evergreen/Judgement Day" and "Happy New Year/ The Way Old Friends Do" She continues to perform live and occasionally records with various producers, with tracks appearing via her official website.

-In August 2021, Dean announced her retirement from live performing, with her last live show being on 18 September at Lets Rock Leeds and Wentworth Festival, and a release of a new compilation, The Dean and Ware Collection Vol. 1 on the 24th.
+In August 2021, Dean announced her retirement from live performing, with her last live show being on 18 September at Lets Rock Leeds and Wentworth Festival.

-Hazell is proud to continue in her role as Patron of Pride in Surrey.
+Hazell continues to release music through SP Music.

 Gay following

-After the success of "Searchin'", Dean made her LGBT club debut at Heaven in London and has subsequently enjoyed a large LGBT following.
-Acknowledging the support she has received from the LGBT community throughout her career, Dean frequently performs at LGBT Pride events both in the UK and abroad.
+After the success of "Searchin'", Dean made her LGBT club debut at Heaven in London in 1983 and has subsequently enjoyed a large LGBT following.
+Acknowledging the support she has received from the LGBT community throughout her career, Dean frequently performed at LGBT Pride events both in the UK and abroad.
 On 29 August 2021, after 38 years, Dean played her last Pride performance in Hastings, where she also announced her retirement from live shows.

-Dean is Patron of Pride in Surrey.

-She is in the Pride Power List – which celebrates the 100 most influential LGBT people in the UK.

-Dean is a Trans Ally and supporter of Transgender Rights.